Real-time multi-body simulation

 Interfaces & integrations

 The C++ SDK comes with C# and Python bindings.
 A basic OpenSceneGraph viewer allows for quick modeling and data analysis.
-The AGX Dynamics for Unity module helps develop Unity3D interactive applications with stunning graphics.
-A plugin for Unreal Engine is soon to be available.
+The AGX Dynamics for Unity and AGX Dynamics for Unreal modules help develop interactive applications with stunning graphics.
 Also available are FMI and Simulink export functions, as well as SpaceClaim integration.

 Expressive, fast, robust, high fidelity